MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-quickstart.md

 - Visual Studio version 17.7 or higher
 - UnReal Engine version 5 or higher (the example used in this quickstart requires UE5 or higher)
 - Visual Studio Tools for Unreal Engine.
-See [Install Visual Studio Tools for Unreal Engine](vs-tools-unreal-install.md) for instructions on how to install them.
+See [Install Visual Studio Tools for Unreal Engine](vs-tools-unreal-install.md) for instructions how to install them.

 ## Download and build the Lyra game sample in Visual Studio